42 Church Hill

 Niagara Presbytery and Hamilton Conference - Fonthill United Church participates in the work of Niagara Presbytery.
 We send three representatives to its monthly meetings and they serve on various presbytery committees.
 Two of our members are on the Board of Cave Springs Camp and one is on the Executive of the Niagara Presbytery Extension Council.
 In addition to the involvement of its people, Fonthill United pays an annual assessment to support the work of Niagara Presbytery and Hamilton Conference.

 We Open the Church to the Community - Fonthill United Church welcomes the community to use the building.
-It is used by: Beavers, Cubs and Scouts, a seniors’ badminton and pickle ball group, Tai-Chi, music lessons.
+It is used by: Beavers, Cubs and Scouts, a badminton group, a pickle ball group, Tai-Chi, quilters, an a cappella choir, and music lessons.
 A pedicure salon offers specialized foot care for seniors (Sarah Lilley 905 931-7921).
 It is very gratifying to see our building being so well used and appreciated by the local community.
 Rental fees help us to defray the costs of operating the building and are very reasonable.
 Please see the rentals section here and contact the church office at with any inquiries 905 892 6433.

 We Care for Creation - At Fonthill United, caring for the environment is one of our highest values.
 We have taken steps to make our building as energy efficient as we can.
 In the past few years we have installed a new energy-efficient furnace, programmable thermostats to control heat distribution and energy-efficient light fixtures.
 We are particularly proud of the solar panels on our roof.
 In 2011 we participated in Ontario Hydro’s MicroFit Program to generate up to 10 kilowatts of electricity.
 We hope that this project will stimulate discussion about our environmental responsibility and inspire people to reduce their own carbon footprint.
 You can monitor our solar panels by clicking on this link: Solar Panels.